 Sampling can be a powerful tool for accurately measuring opinions and characteristics of a population.
 However, there is a genuine potential for misuse of this tool by researchers who do not understand the limitations of various sampling procedures.
 The differences between non probability and probability sampling procedures are often difficult to discern but are extremely important for determining how the results of the research can be used.
 Non probability sampling techniques can provide valuable information but the results cannot be generalized to a larger population nor can statistics indicating the reliability of the results is calculated.
-Well conducted probability samples provide the researcher with the ability to gather information from a relatively small number of members of a large population and accurately generalize the results to the entire population.
+Well conducted probability samples provide the researcher with the ability to gather information from a relatively small number of members of a large population.
 In addition, probability samples enable the researcher to calculate statistics that indicate the precision of the data.